vitar/clrf/src/en/theory/10-intro.md

 # Chapter 1.
 Introduction

-## 1. Why a framework for relationships is needed
+## 1. Why a framework for relationships is needed (Problem Space)

 Relationships often evolve spontaneously: partners are guided by emotions, habits, and cultural expectations.
 This works up to a certain point, but eventually leads to misunderstanding, conflicts, and a feeling of stagnation.

+Couples often circle around surface topics (money, chores, time) instead of the needs underneath.
+Conversations stay unstructured, so patterns repeat, misunderstandings pile up, or both partners go quiet.
+There’s a gap between casual talk (too little structure) and therapy (too heavy or expensive).
+CLRF fills this gap with a light structure that supports real conversations and helps partners see, name, and align their needs.

 A framework is needed to bring structure and clarity.
 It helps to understand what conditions shape our lives, what needs stand behind our emotions and requests, and what functions of the couple and each of us can satisfy those needs.